 Summary: Video Marketing Statistics

-- 87% of marketing professionals use video as a marketing tool.
-More businesses are including video content as part of their digital marketing strategy.
+- 86% of marketing professionals use video as a marketing tool.

 - Video marketers get 66% more qualified leads per year.
 This increased quality of leads could be because of the quality of education that video content brings.

-- YouTube is the most popular video-sharing platform for marketers, with 88 percent of them planning on using it in 2020.
-Facebook is second with 76 percent.
+- YouTube is the most popular video-sharing platform for marketers, with 89% of them planning on using it.
+Facebook is second with 70%.

 - Eight out of ten people have purchased a piece of software or app after watching a brand’s video.

-- Internet users spent six hours and 48 minutes per week watching videos online in 2019.
+- Internet users spend six hours and 48 minutes per week watching videos online.

-- In 2022, 82 percent of the global internet traffic will come from video streaming and downloads.
+- In 2022, 82% of the global internet traffic came from video streaming and downloads.